Eddevinc/AVD-STU-DEMO/Demo01.md

  - The user is signing in for the first time.
  - All the user’s starting with **‘E’** in their first name belongs to **East US** region.
  - All the user’s starting with **‘C’** in their first name belongs to **Central US** region.
+ - All the users are licensed with M365 License

 1. Open the below URL for Remote Desktop Web Client in a new browser tab on the JumpVM or your computer.
       ```